 View the full Alert on the Duane Morris LLP website.

-Congratulations to Duane Morris partners Seth A. Goldberg, Christiane Schuman Campbell and David N. Feldman, who were recently named Cannabis Law Trailblazers by National Law Journal.
+Congratulations to Duane Morris partners Seth A. Goldberg and Christiane Schuman Campbell, who were recently named Cannabis Law Trailblazers by National Law Journal.

 The inaugural list honors individuals “who are involved in all areas of cannabis law from helping regulate the marketing to providing licensing to new companies.”
 Duane Morris is one of only three Am Law 100 firms represented on the list.

 To read the full press release, please visit the Duane Morris website.

 Protection of intellectual property is a key element in any company’s efforts to secure a competitive advantage.
 For companies in the cannabis space, efforts to secure intellectual property protection play out against a background of conflicting federal and state regulations.
 Cannabis continues to be a Schedule I drug under the Controlled Substances Act, and possession of cannabis is prohibited by federal law.
 However, 29 U.S. states and the District of Columbia have legalized medical cannabis, and eight U.S. states have legalized recreational cannabis.
 This article will address various IP strategies, including trademarks and branding, patents and trade secrets, for protection of cannabis and cannabis-related products and services.
 The article will also discuss trends in the industry as well as contrasting protections available on the state and federal levels.

 To read the full text of this article by Duane Morris attorneys Gretchen Temeles, Christiane Campbell and Vicki Norton, please visit the Duane Morris website.